 Welcome to the Online Home of the Massachusetts Fiscal Alliance!

-(BOSTON)--In a poll conducted late last week, Massachusetts voters indicated overwhelming support for Governor Charlie Baker’s plan to reform the MBTA.
-84% of those surveyed said they are behind Baker; only 16% opposed his approach.
+In another poll conducted late last week, Massachusetts voters continued to indicate that large majorities support Governor Charlie Baker’s plan to reform the MBTA.
+All in all, 83% of those surveyed said they are behind Baker; only 17% opposed his approach.

 The poll was commissioned by the Massachusetts Fiscal Alliance, a non-profit, non-partisan organization that advocates for fiscal responsibility and good government solutions on Beacon Hill.

-Baker’s plan includes important measures like placing T management in the hands of a fiscal control board, auditing its retirement system, and relieving the system of the state’s anti-privatization statute, known as The Pacheco Law.
+In addition to the fiscal control board, Baker’s plan includes important measures like auditing the MBTA’s retirement system, and relieving the system of the state’s anti-privatization statute, known as The Pacheco Law.

 See all posts